 - Catch a train and go to Cascais and walk or run along the sea;

-The national park of Serra da Arrabida:you can find some of the most fantastic beaches in Portugal.
+The natural park of Serra da Arrabida is where you can find some of the most fantastic beaches in Portugal.
 Located close to Setubal, you can reach the beaches by car, bus or just by foot.
 The most popular beach is the Figueirinha, because of the parking spots, we prefer the slightly more reserved Galapos and Galapinhos.
 There are also trekking spots and it’s a frequent place for climbing.

 Pessegueiro Island e Porto Covo in Alentejo: It’s a small island located in the coast of Alentejo, 250m from coastline Porto Covo.
 The island isn’t populated and has a Roman port.
 You can take a boat tour to the island, or just simply enjoy the view from the beach of Porto Covo.
 Porto Covo’s beach is one of the most beautiful beaches in the world.